Since 2004 I have been publishing papers cowritten with with undergraduate

 Pacific Coast conference in the spring of 2011.
 Our paper

-based on portions of her senior thesis is currently in peer review.
+based on portions of her senior thesis has appeared in the journal

 Late in the spring of 2010, Gina Bauernschmidt, another Pomona College

 student from the same linear algebra class where I met Ryan Weighard and